 To reduce community spread of COVID-19, we're asking all patients to please call ahead before visiting a clinic.
 If you have an appointment at a UnityPoint Health location, please wear a mask or face covering except for children under two years old, anyone who has trouble breathing, is unconscious, incapacitated or unable to remove the mask without assistance.

-UnityPoint Health® – Trinity is elevating its current visitor limitations, effective immediately and until further notice, to further protect our patients and health care workers due to a resurgence of COVID-19 cases in our community.
+UnityPoint Health® – Trinity is modifying its current visitor limitations, effective immediately and until further notice, to allow one visitor in most cases, per inpatient, during revised visiting hours.
+This temporary modification protects our patients and health care workers while allowing hospitalized patients an opportunity to have a family member or loved one visit.

 These exceptions apply to all UnityPoint Health – Trinity hospitals:

-- Nursery and Neonatal Intensive Care Unit (NICU) patients may have one birth parent plus one significant other who must remain in the room for the duration of the visit.
+- Nursery and Neonatal Special Care Unit (NSCU) patients may have one birth parent plus one significant other who must remain in the room for the duration of the visit.

 - Patients where the end-of-life is imminent may have two visitors.
 Two visitors may also be present during discussion of end-of-life care decisions.

 - Patients who are discussing palliative care decisions may have one visitor.